Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

 I want to give one piece of advice to anyone contemplating wiring their capital to a prop firm: make sure you do proper due diligence and know the risks involved.
 Your money is at risk both from excessive leverage and how the firm operates.
 Many prop firms have gone belly up or been fraudsters.

+Make sure you understand your goals: perhaps it’s better to be a retail client?
 However, if you understand the risk and trust the management and its operations, proprietary trading offers many advantages, although it mostly involves day trading.